 The City asks that once the procedures and regulations are in place for the business to post copies of the checklist in plain view near each public entrance of the business.
 It is not necessary to submit anything back to the City or any other governmental entity.
 (See also Oklahoma State Department of Health: Resources & Recommendations.)

 Discouraged Gatherings: Persons are discouraged from gathering in large groups wherein social and physical distancing cannot be maintained.
 Gatherings are no longer prohibited, but this does not affect occupancy limits and physical distancing requirements established for businesses or other activities.

 Shelter in Place recommended but not required for residents age 65 years or older and those with compromised immune systems.

-City Hall will open to public access June 1, but parts of the building will remain closed.
-Residents are still encouraged to conduct business by phone or online if possible.
+City Hall access: Residents are still encouraged to conduct business by phone or online if possible.
 Face coverings are required inside city hall, the Stillwater Community Center, and the Stillwater Public Library.

 All Stillwater park facilities reopen June 1.
 The swimming pool at Couch Park will remain closed for the summer.

 The Stillwater Senior Center will remain closed until further notice.
 Project Heart will continue delivery and drive-through services until further notice.

 A face covering is required for all persons entering any of the essential or nonessential businesses or establishments listed above.
 Employees should follow the guidelines that correspond to their place of employment.
 (Ordinance 3452)